bigmountainben/go-mysql-dummy-populator/DESIGN.md

 3. **Constraint-Aware Data Generation**: All generated data respects column constraints, including data types, foreign keys, unique constraints, and check constraints.

-4. **Special Case Handling**: The tool includes specialized handling for edge cases like reserved keywords and complex circular dependencies.
+4. **Generic Handling Approaches**: The tool uses generic approaches to handle common issues like reserved keywords and circular dependencies.

-5. **Extensibility**: The modular design makes it easy to add support for new data types, constraints, or special cases.
+5. **Extensibility**: The modular design makes it easy to add support for new data types, constraints, or generic handling approaches.

 The combination of these features makes the MySQL Database Populator an invaluable tool for database testing, development, and demonstration purposes.